By Stefán Bessi

 Map Tips for Driving the Golden Circle

-• allow extra time for stops
+• allow extra time for smaller stops and detours along the route

 Golden Circle Map FAQ